EduGonO/notes/notes/Preface.md

 	- *yoko ono, clock piece*

-> in the end, stories are about one person saying to another: "this is the way it feels to me. can you understand what i'm saying? does it feel this way to you too?"
+- *"in the end, stories are about one person saying to another: this is the way it feels to me. can you understand what i'm saying? does it feel this way to you too?"*
->   – kazuo ishiguro, nobel acceptance speech
+    - kazuo ishiguro, nobel acceptance speech

 ⠀ ⠀